ElTangas/jtag2updi/README.md

 # jtag2updi

-This is a firmware, that when uploaded on an atmega328p, or a similar AVR MCU (including experimental support for atmega1280/2560), enables it to interface with avrdude using the jtagice Mk2 protocol via a serial link.
-In particular, you can use an Arduino Uno/Nano to host this firmware (experimental support for Arduino Mega).
+This is a firmware, that when uploaded on an atmega328p, or a similar AVR MCU (including experimental support for atmega1280/2560, and for Logic Green LGT8F328P/D AVR clones with 32 pins or more), enables it to interface with avrdude using the jtagice Mk2 protocol via a serial link.
+In particular, you can use an Arduino Uno/Nano to host this firmware (experimental support for Arduino Mega and LGT based Arduino clones).
 It provides a bridge to program the new attiny817 family of MCUs, that use the UPDI interface:

 avrdude -> HW Serial interface -> Programmer MCU (e.g. Mega328P) -> SW Serial on PD6 -> Target MCU (e.g. tiny817)